Generation of minimum energy entangled states: Efficiency and expended energy in the unitary approaches

 \section{Efficiency and expended energy in the \loc{} unitary approaches}

-Here, we want to calculate the quantities of Eq.~\eqref{eq:ProtocolEfficiency} in the case of the states obtainable within the MSSG unitary approaches, i.s., states $\ket{\phi}$ of the form of Eq.~\eqref{eq:TargetStates}.
-In these approaches, a state $\ket{\phi}$ is obtained by applying $U_A$ or $U_B$ to $\ket{E_0}$ and then the corresponding generalized CNOT gate [see Eq.~\eqref{eq:CNOT} and \eqref{eq:CNOTB}] is applied to the resulting state on system $S$.
+Here, we want to calculate the quantities of Eq.~\eqref{eq:ProtocolEfficiency} in the case of the states obtainable within the MSSG unitary approaches, i.e., states $\ket{\phi}$ of the form of Eq.~\eqref{eq:TargetStates}.
+In these approaches, a state $\ket{\phi}$ is obtained by applying $U_A$ or $U_B$ to $\ket{E_0}$ and then the corresponding generalized CNOT gate [see Eqs.~\eqref{eq:CNOT} and \eqref{eq:CNOTB}] is applied to the resulting state on system $S$.
 Let us focus on the $U_A$ case, where

 First, we notice that $U_{G_A} \ket{A_0 B_i} = U_{G_A}^\dagger \ket{A_0 B_i} = \ket{A_0 B_i}$.
 Therefore, using also Eqs.~\eqref{eq:UnitaryOperatorLocalA} and \eqref{eq:APPInternalProduct} applied to the calculation of $\ip{A_i}{\psi_k^A}$, we obtain